 to Maj Sjöwall and Per Wahlöö’s ten-volume series Roman om et brott (1965-75)

 Novel of a Crime

 .
-Even when Stougaard-Nielsen discusses writers whose creative output lay or still lies in the late 20th to early 21st centuries, he selects novels by Gunnar Staalesen and Henning Mankell from the 20th century.
+Even when Stougaard-Nielsen discusses writers whose creative output lay or still lies in the late twentieth to early twenty-first centuries, he selects novels by Gunnar Staalesen and Henning Mankell from the twentieth century.
 There are ten insightful pages on Stieg Larsson’s Männ som hatar kvinnor (2005)